JeneLitsch/Litan/doc/language/Operators.md

 ## For map

 Obtains the value with the matching key.
+If no entry in map matches null is returned.
+The result type is an optional of the value type of the map.

 <br>